 Sometimes, agitation turns into aggression, which explains why individuals battling high-functioning depression are usually easily irritated and short-tempered.
 Often, their brains are racing against their inner thoughts and feelings.
 This also ends up affecting their sleep patterns.
 If agitation is caused by a mental health issue such as HFD, it’s important to manage the disorder with a mental health expert’s help.

-Even in today’s modern society, a lot of stigma is related to mental health issues.
-Most people who are battling mental health disorders such as high-functioning disorder can’t speak about it due to the negative views and behaviors that others hold for them.
+Even in today’s modern society, a lot of stigmas is related to mental health issues.
+Most people who are battling mental health disorders such as high-functioning disorders can’t speak about it due to the negative views and behaviors that others hold for them.